diankaaaa21/Telegram_Bot_Assistant/README.md

 **1. Language Selection:**

-- Users can select their preferred language: Russian or English.
+- Users can select their preferred language: Russian, English or Polish.
-- The bot translates answers into Russian if selected.
+- The bot translates answers into the selected language.

 **2. Question Handling:**